drumfreak/dockermon/docs/index.md

 > The default settings are for Mac OS and Linux.
 You will need to modifiy your `DOCKERMON_DOCKER_LOCAL_SOCKET` in the .env if you're using Windows.

 Let's get the Dockermon container running.
-Assuming Docker is running, you have the code and are inside the dockermon directory, we are ready to party.
+Assuming Docker is running, you have the code and are inside the dockermon directory from Terminal, run:

- From Terminal, run:

 ```bash
 docker-compose -p "dockermon" -f docker-compose.yml up --detach